-Minicom is a text-based serial port communications program, similar to Cutecom.
-It is used to talk to external RS232 devices such as mobile phones, routers.
-It's available for all versions of the Ubuntu family.
-Links to several specific guides for configuring hardware are detailed in the 'Useful Links' section below.
+Minicom is a text-based serial port communications program.
+It is used to talk to external RS-232 devices such as mobile phones, routers, and serial console ports.

 sudo apt-get install minicom

 Alternatively, you can get Minicom via the Synaptic Package Manager.

 In order to find the name of your port(s) enter this command in terminal:

 dmesg | grep tty